Nmonchart

 RemovedVersion 32 18th Oct 2017

 - Added for AIX a new memory graph for System%, Process%, Cache% and Free%.
-Note: in the nmon Analyser it is the MEMNEW graph.
+Note: In the nmon Analyser, it is the MEMNEW graph.

 - Added handling for single GPU (normally in pairs)